-- 7.10 The process by which the Classification Working Group is formed and considers Diagnostic Information is as follows: - 7.10.1 The Head of Classification, or FEI nominee, will notify the relevant National Federation that Diagnostic Information must be provided on behalf of the Athlete.
+7.10 The process by which the Classification Working Group is formed and considers Diagnostic Information is as follows:

+7.10.1 The Head of Classification, or FEI nominee, will notify the relevant National Federation that Diagnostic Information must be provided on behalf of the Athlete.
 The Head of Classification will explain what Diagnostic Information is required, and the purposes for which it is required.

-- 7.10.2 The Head of Classification will set timelines for the production of Diagnostic Information. - 7.10.3 The Head of Classification, with other members of the Classification Working Group will review all Requests for Classification and supporting Diagnostics Information for each Athlete.
-Where the Classification Working Group believe they do not hold the necessary competencies to assess the Diagnostic Information, the Head of Classification will seek the advice of an expert in the relevant field of medicine. - 7.10.4 Each member of the Classification Working Group will review the Diagnostic Information and decide whether such information establishes the existence of an Eligible Impairment. - 7.10.5 If the Classification Working Group concludes that the Athlete has an Eligible Impairment the Athlete will be permitted to complete Athlete Evaluation with a Classification Panel. - 7.10.6 If the Classification Working Group is not satisfied that the Athlete has an Eligible Impairment the Head of Classification will provide a Decision to this effect in writing to the relevant National Federation.
+7.10.2 The Head of Classification will set timelines for the production of Diagnostic Information.

+7.10.3 The Head of Classification, with other members of the Classification Working Group will review all Requests for Classification and supporting Diagnostics Information for each Athlete.
+Where the Classification Working Group believe they do not hold the necessary competencies to assess the Diagnostic Information, the Head of Classification will seek the advice of an expert in the relevant field of medicine.

+7.10.4 Each member of the Classification Working Group will review the Diagnostic Information and decide whether such information establishes the existence of an Eligible Impairment.

+7.10.5 If the Classification Working Group concludes that the Athlete has an Eligible Impairment the Athlete will be permitted to complete Athlete Evaluation with a Classification Panel.

+7.10.6 If the Classification Working Group is not satisfied that the Athlete has an Eligible Impairment the Head of Classification will provide a Decision to this effect in writing to the relevant National Federation.
 The National Federation will be given an opportunity to comment on the Decision and may provide further Diagnostic Information to the Classification Working Group for review.
-If the Decision is subsequently revised, the Head of Classification will inform the National Federation. - 7.10.7 If the Decision is not changed, the Head of Classification will issue a final Decision letter to the National Federation. - 7.10.8 The Classification Working Group may make its Decisions by a majority.
-If the Head of Classification is part of the Classification Working Group, he or she may veto any Decision if he or she does not agree that the Diagnostic Information supports the conclusion that the Athlete has an Eligible Impairment. - 7.10.9 The FEI may delegate one or more of the functions described above to a Classification Panel.
+If the Decision is subsequently revised, the Head of Classification will inform the National Federation.

+7.10.7 If the Decision is not changed, the Head of Classification will issue a final Decision letter to the National Federation.

+7.10.8 The Classification Working Group may make its Decisions by a majority.
+If the Head of Classification is part of the Classification Working Group, he or she may veto any Decision if he or she does not agree that the Diagnostic Information supports the conclusion that the Athlete has an Eligible Impairment.

+7.10.9 The FEI may delegate one or more of the functions described above to a Classification Panel.

+7.10.10 If an Athlete has been determined Eligible to be Classified but does not attend a Classification evaluation within one year of the request, a new Classification request will be required.